Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/RB/RB

 Your strategy from this spot is easy: running back, running back and then running back.
-Take any of Dalvin Cook, Derrick Henry, Joe Mixon or Kenyan Drake, a league winner from last season who blossomed after a trade that sent him from Miami to Arizona.
+Take any of Edwards-Helaire, Cook, Henry, Mixon or even Kenyan Drake, a league winner from last season who blossomed after a trade that sent him from Miami to Arizona.
 After joining the Cardinals in Week 9, Drake saw his fantasy output improve from 6.6 to 17.5 points per game in point-per-reception leagues.

 In the second round look for Aaron Jones.
 He is at the top of the Green Bay Packers’ depth chart and plays behind the projected fourth-best offensive line of 2020, per Pro Football Focus.
 Rookie A.J.
-Dillon could impact Jones’s fantasy value a little bit but it is unlikely the team will tinker with Jones’s effectiveness near the goal line.
+Dillon could impact Jones’s fantasy value a little bit, but it is unlikely the team will tinker with Jones’s effectiveness near the goal line.
 He scored 14 of his 16 rushing touchdowns in the red zone last season, plus added a red-zone touchdown off a passing play.

-In the third round select any one of Fournette, Carson, Conner, Melvin Gordon, Le’Veon Bell or David Johnson.
+In the third round select any one of Carson, Conner, Gordon, Le’Veon Bell or David Johnson.

 Pick 8 (8th, 17th and 32nd)